r4ndm/tidydata/CodeBook.md

+The goal of this project is to tidy raw data for further analysis.
+Raw data in this project is from experiments for wearable computing.
 This code book describes the input data, steps to process the data and the processed output data.
-This project is to tidy raw data for further analysis.
-The raw data in this project is from experiments for wearable computing.

-## Raw data
+## Input data
 The raw data and the details of the raw data and variables are available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Processing
 The steps used to process the raw data in this projects are:
-* Read subject and activity details from test and train data files
+* Read subject and activity details from test and training data files.
+All datafiles were loaded using read.table
-* Read the test data from test and train data files (X_test.txt, X_train.txt)
+* Read the test data from test and training data files (X_test.txt, X_train.txt)
-* Read feature details from feature.txt
+* Read feature details from feature.txt.
+The features names are used as lables for variables in the dataset
-* Combine test and train datasets into a single dataset
+* Combine test and training datasets into a single dataset.
+The union of the two datasets was done using rbind
 * Add subject and activity variables to the combined dataset
 * Remove all columns except Subject, Activity and mean and standard deviation columns
-* Compute the average of mean and standard deviation columns grouped by Subject and Activity
+* Compute the average of mean and standard deviation columns grouped by Subject and Activity.
+Average is computed using the mean function
 * Return the resulting dataset as a data frame

 ## Variables